rahulteja16/currency-exchange-info/README.md

 ## Testing

-- Entire application has been unit tested and has 90% code coverage.
+- Entire application has been unit tested and has 90% code coverage using `React Testing Library`.
-- Snapshot tests used to quickly find any changes in generated HTML.
+- API testing is not done here as its generally done as a part of integartion testing with the help of `Cypress`.
-  -Ideally, Integration tests should be written to verify the workflow.
+- Ideally, Integration tests should be written to verify the workflow.
 But since there are only a couple of API calls, I feel RoI would be very less.
 Subject to discussion.